|

 Private Operator

-10,001-lbs - 26,000-lbs
+10,001-lbs - 26,000-lbs |

-Private Operators working inside Alabama with a truck with a gross weight, or a truck and trailer with gross weights above 26,000-lbs Private Operators crossing state lines with a van or truck with a gross weight at 10,000-lbs or under Private Operators crossing state lines with a truck with a gross weight, or a truck and trailer with gross weights between 10,001-lbs and 26,000-lbs
+Private Operators crossing state lines with a truck with a gross weight, or a truck and trailer with gross weights between 10,001-lbs and 26,000-lbs |

 Crossing State Lines